-Fig. 9.3 Activity for applying stepwise thinking and programming a scenario
+Fig. 20.3 Activity for applying stepwise thinking and programming a scenario student in a group of 5 students".

-In subsequent grades students apply their learning from programming activities to reallife problem-solving.
-For example, in grade 7, they learn to use flowcharts while programming, through activities such as "Draw a flowchart to find the tallest student in a group of 5 students".
 Then, they are asked to apply their knowledge of flowcharts to solve a real-life problem such as "You have to design the control mechanism for the crossing of a railway track and a road.
 Draw a flowchart for the functioning of the crossing gate to ensure that there are no accidents."

-9.3.3.2 Logical data handling: gathering and synthesis
+20.3.3.2 Logical Data Handling: Gathering and Synthesis

-Figure 9.4 shows an example of gathering and synthesis of information from grade 5.
+Figure 20.4 shows an example of gathering and synthesis of information from grade 5.
 The facilitator (Moz) poses a problem of setting up a home aquarium.
 The students (Tejas and Jyoti) apply thinking skills to solve the problem by analyzing the goal, identifying the requirements of sub-tasks, gathering the information, and categorizing it.
-This is followed by identifying constraints and decision making, as shown in Figure 9.5.
-Then, they create a Scratch program for a virtual aquarium, as shown in Figure 9.6.
+This is followed by identifying constraints and decision-making, as shown in Fig. 20.5.
+Then, they create a Scratch program for a virtual aquarium, as shown in Fig. 20.6.
 The learning of the thinking skills is reinforced through worksheets and activities.
 The "Teacher's Corner" makes recommendations such as "Ask them to plan an outdoor summer camp for the class using the thinking skills from this lesson.
-Ensure that they explicitly identify the goal and analyze the requirements, gather and consolidate information, and identify constraints and do decision-making."